Fear is a double edged sword.

 When you become panicked with fear and freeze into inaction, you've used the wrong side of the sword.

 Another part of using the wrong side of the sword is letting fear consume your thoughts so much that you start to doubt yourself.
 You doubt that you can do it, you doubt that you're worthy of doing it, and you start to feel powerless to make changes in your life.
 You feel like you just can't do it.
 You feel frustrated before you've even taken any action.
-So frustrated that you may even give up before you start and this is all because you've taken hold of the destructive side of fear instead of the constructive side of fear.
+You may feel so frustrated that you even give up before you start and this is all because you've taken hold of the destructive side of fear instead of the constructive side.

 Letting fear stop you from living your life is a true tragedy.